RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check if the main endpoint is reachable (w/o using auth. token)
 * Check if the main endpoint is reachable (with proper auth. token)
+* Check if the info endpoint is reachable (with proper auth. token)

 ## `insights-results-aggregator/database_access.feature`